VerenaK90/Clonal_hematopoiesis/README.md

 - `min.vaf`, the smallest VAF in the data that is to be compared to the model.
 We used `min.vaf=0.05`, according to the detection limit of 90x WGS.
 - `min.clone.size`, the minimal clone size that can be detected by the model.
 We used `min.clone.size=0.05`, according to the detection limit of 90x WGS.
 - `min.prior.size`, the lower limit of clone sizes scanned by the parameter estimation.
 Parameter setzs associated with clones < min.clone.size will be evaluated with the neutral model.
 We used `min.prior.size=0.01`, according to the detection limit of 90x WGS.
 - `use.sensitivity` should sequencing sensitivity information be included in addition to binomial sampling?
-Defaults to F; if T, a matrix *false.negative.per.vaf* with columns corresponding to the measured VAFs and rows corresponding to individual measurements of the false negative rate at this VAF in addition to binomial noise must be provided.
+Defaults to F; if T, a matrix `false.negative.per.vaf` with columns corresponding to the measured VAFs and rows corresponding to individual measurements of the false negative rate at this VAF in addition to binomial noise must be provided.
 We used `use.sensitivity=F`.

-The script Run_model_WGS.R is to be sourced by [ABC_fit.py](Parameter_estimation/ABC_fit.py].
+The script Run_model_WGS.R is to be sourced by [ABC_fit.py](Parameter_estimation/ABC_fit.py).
 Hence, please also modify the paths in this file.
 The python script also contains the definition of the prior distributions.
 Note that we chose priors running between 0 and 0.99 for s and between 0 and 1 for t_s, but these values are relative values only that will be converted into absolute values by the model script [Bayesian_fit.R](Parameter_estimation/Bayesian_fit.R).
-Specifically, the minimal and maximal values of s and t_s are chosen such that the clone has a minimal size of *min.prior.size* and a maximal size of 1.
+Specifically, the minimal and maximal values of s and t_s are chosen such that the clone has a minimal size of `min.prior.size` and a maximal size of 1.
 Analogous conversion of these two parameters into absolute values is also necessary when inspecting the parameter estimates later on (refer to [Plot_fits_WGS_data.R](Analysis_and_figures/Plot_fits_WGS.R)).

 ### Analysis and plots